Large scale deployment of clouds to support scientific research

 His team is running the CERN OpenStack cloud which has been in production since July 2013 and is currently around 280,000 cores.
 This cloud provides processing power to analyse the data from the Large Hadron Collider and other experiments which produce around 60PB a year.
 The practical experiences are shared on the blog at http://openstack-in-production.blogspot.fr/

-During the past 4 years, I have been serving as a community elected member of the OpenStack management board and as a member of the user committee until September 2015.
+During the past 5 years, I have been serving as a community elected member of the OpenStack management board.
+I was also a founding member of the OpenStack user committee for 3 years until September 2015 organising the first user surveys and ensuring feedback from OpenStack users to the community.

 CERN has been a regular contributor to OpenStack in many different forms, from code to operations meetups providing details of our deployment experiences and feedback to the community on improvements.

-As a serving member of the OpenStack board since it's foundation, I have been involved in many of the details establishing the OpenStack project.
-As a production cloud operator, I have brought this view to the discussions to ensured a balanced debate and representing the needs of this vital part of the community.
+As a member of the board since it's foundation, I have been involved in many of the details establishing the OpenStack project.
+As a production cloud operator, I have brought this view to the discussions and representing the needs of this vital part of the community.

-My experience at CERN has been invaluable given the shared principles of multi-cultural and meritocracy.
-As a publically funded organisation, CERN benefits openness and transparency as one of its core principles with open source software being an effective way we contribute back to society.
+My experience at CERN has been invaluable given the common principles of multicultural collaboration and meritocracy.
+As a publically funded organisation, CERN benefits from the same openness and transparency as one of its core principles with open source software being one of the ways we contribute back to society.

 Tim has already been nominated by: